MSG Sphere Las Vegas: Interior, Opening Date, & More

 MSG Sphere Parking

 Parking at the MSG Sphere is limited, with current space projecting about 304 public spaces on the premises.
-For a capacity of 17,500 seated guests, 304 parking space is less than ideal.
+For a capacity of 18,600 seated guests, 304 parking space is less than ideal and the Sphere only allocates those spaces to VIPs.

 However, the management is planning on offsetting the difference by using 12,101 parking spaces at the Venetian Expo.
 This still needs to meet the venue’s required space, but the Venetian and Palazzo resorts close by will significantly provide more parking.